Akuli/curses-minesweeper/README.md

     $ git submodule update

-Then [download zig 0.8.1](https://ziglang.org/download/) and move it to the `curses-minesweeper` directory.
-Then run this:
+Then [download zig 0.8.1](https://ziglang.org/download/) and move it to the `curses-minesweeper` directory, and run this:

     $ tar xf zig-linux-SOMETHING.tar.xz         (use autocompletion)
     $ mv zig-linux-SOMETHING zig                (use autocompletion)